-Advisory boards at Penn began in 1928 when the Statutes of the Corporation were amended to allow for constituent boards to provide counsel for each of the University's faculties.
-In 1972, the Trustees and the President decided to build on this earlier precedent by establishing boards of overseers for Penn's schools and major resource centers.
-In 2020, the Trustees and the President approved the renaming of Penn's boards of overseers to boards of advisors.
+Advisory boards at Penn date back to 1928 when the Statutes of the Corporation were amended to allow for constituent boards to provide counsel for each of the University's faculties.
+In 1972, the Trustees and the President built on this precedent by establishing boards of overseers for Penn's Schools and Centers.
+In 2020, the Trustees and the President approved the renaming of these bodies to Boards of Advisors.

 - School of Arts and Sciences